-During and aftermath of disasters, due to the steep rise in voice calls from users trying to get in touch with their loved ones, congestion may occur, leading to failure to connect or dropped calls.
+In the aftermath of disasters, due to the steep rise in voice calls from users trying to get in touch with their loved ones, congestion may occur, leading to failure to connect or dropped calls.
 This is made worse by common behavior during disaster like "not disconnecting calls for a long time once a call connects".

-4.4.1 All ICT service providers shall implement awareness programs for spreading awareness about correct usage of telecommunications services by users during disasters.
-The ICT DR Committee shall advise on awareness campaign requirements and content.
-The service providers shall then implement these programs for their subscribers.
+4.4.1 The FBPs shall implement awareness programs for spreading awareness about correct usage of telecommunications services by users during disasters